Advent 2018

 3 Syllabubs

-I'm staying with Flora and Wee Emma in the posh part of Edinburgh, and this being the first day of advent we though we might start off with a carol-inspired meal - thus Partridge with the fruit of the Pear Tree.
+I'm staying with Flora and Wee Emma in the posh part of Edinburgh, and this being the first day of Advent we though we might start off with a carol-inspired meal - thus Partridge with the fruit of the Pear Tree.
 We figured we should get in early due to the difficulty of cooking swans-a-swimming, never mind maids-a-milking, and ignoring the anachronism of the Twelve Days of Christmas being supposed to start on Christmas day.

 It's also the opportunity for me to begin pre-Christmas trials of some potential 2018 starters.
 First up is a jerusalem artichoke soup with truffle oil.